psyv2/deliteAI/sdks/ios/docs/DEVELOPMENT.md

     Once the `pod install` command completes successfully, open the generated Xcode workspace file.
 It's crucial to open the `.xcworkspace` file, not the `.xcodeproj` file, to ensure all pods are correctly linked.

     ```bash
-    open NimbleNetExample.xcworkspace
+    open DeliteAIExample.xcworkspace
     ```

 1.  **Select the Target:**
-    In Xcode, ensure that `NimbleNetExample` is selected as the active target for compilation and running.
+    In Xcode, ensure that `DeliteAIExample` is selected as the active target for compilation and running.
 You can find this dropdown menu next to the play/stop buttons in the Xcode toolbar.

 1.  **Build and Run the Application:**
     With the target selected, click the **Run** (play) button in Xcode.
 Choose your desired simulator or a connected iOS device.
 As the app runs, closely observe the **Debug Area**.
 This output will help you verify the core functionalities of the SDK.